Modern Slavery Act

 2. Our Policies

-Industria Personnel Services Ltd has a dedicated modern slavery policy, which can be found at: https://www.industria-jobs.co.uk/modern-slavery-act
+Industria Personnel Services Ltd has a dedicated Modern Slavery Policy, available at: https://www.industria-jobs.co.uk/modern-slavery-act

 Additionally, we have the following policies in place to uphold ethical standards for our staff and suppliers: